Are you an adviser? Go to Unbiased Pro

 While landlords get a 20% tax credit, this isn’t as beneficial for higher-rate and additional-rate taxpayers.

-The capital gains tax allowance for the 2023-24 tax year is £6,000.
-So if you’re selling a second property, you earn less tax-free compared to previous years.
-The capital gains tax rate is higher for landlords – 18% for basic-rate taxpayers, and 28% for higher and additional-rate taxpayers.
+In April 2024, the capital gains tax (CGT) allowance was reduced to £3,000.
+So, if you’re selling a second property, you will pay more tax than in previous years.
+The CGT rate for landlords is 18% for basic-rate taxpayers and 24% for higher and additional-rate taxpayers.

 Private residence relief changed in April 2020.
 Previously, if you lived in your property before letting it to tenants, you’d get private residence relief when you came to sell.